Unitary authority

 What's different about a unitary authority

-There are two kinds of local government councils in New Zealand - the territorial authority and the regional authority.
-By the way, 'council' and 'authority' are both correct terms - their meaning is essentially the same.
+There are two kinds of councils in New Zealand - the territorial authority and the regional authority (‘council' and 'authority' are often used interchangeably - their meaning is essentially the same).

-Each of these two has different responsibilities.
-Most local governments in New Zealand are made up of a separate regional council with several territorial authorities (city or district councils) within its borders.
+Territorial and regional authorities have different responsibilities.
+Most areas of New Zealand have a separate regional council with several territorial authorities (city or district councils) within its borders.

 The territorial authority provides services such as